PenCheckerTeam/PenChecker/README.md

 The features currently available on the software are :
 * Scanning and versioning of accessible machines
 * Links service versions to known vulnerabilities
-* Clear and simple report, with known remediation to be implemented, in markdown and pdf versions
+* Clear and simple report, with known remediation to be implemented

 ## Getting Ready

-### Setting up :
+### For a Kali RaspeberryPI version :

 You need to install some dependencies first :
 - chmod +x install.sh
-- sudo ./install.sh
+- ./install.sh
-- Everything you need will be install, with the .venv ready to use with python dependecies installed with pip
+- Then do the same than the next point

+### For a basic Kali version :
+- Install virtualvenv for python and then : python -m venv name_of_your_venv
-- source .venv/bin/activate
+- source name_of_your_venv/bin/activate
+- pip install -r requirements.txt

 Then you can just run the main.py program.
-You can indicate the network interface from which you want to run the script by doing: `python Main.py --interface interface_name`.
-Or else, by doing: `python Main.py` the default interface will be "eth0"
-Note that for a full nmap scan you need to run the programm with elevated privileges (with sudo or run as root)

 ## How to push